Last Updated on

 It is by the time babies turn 9 months old that they can start shaking their heads from side to side.
 While it is normal in most cases, sometimes it could indicate a neurological or developmental disorder.
 This article lists the common reasons why babies shake their heads and when it is a cause for concern.

-Why do Babies Shake Their Head From Side to Side?
+Why Do Babies Shake Their Head From Side to Side?

 1. Taking Control of His Body

 Most babies start shaking their heads as part of gaining some control over their bodies.
-Their muscles are developing and they try to imitate every action of the people around them as they discover more about their own bodies.
+Their muscles are developing, and they try to imitate every action of the people around them as they discover more about their own bodies.
 So if your little one does try to shake his head, don’t fret; he’s just learning and testing to see how his body works.

 2. Displaying a Sign of Fatigue

-3. Suffering From a Ear Infection
+3. Suffering From an Ear Infection

 Your baby might shake his head when there is an infection in his ear or when his gums hurt, to feel more comfortable.
 It is quite common for babies to shake their heads from side to side while teething.
 While the shaking of the head is normal, if you think your baby is running a temperature, has a cold, or is teething, then it is worth seeking medical advice for his problem.